Analysis of a commercial surfactant for digital PCR assay

 Conclusion

 The experiments have shown that the dSurf surfactant is suitable for scientific as well as routine digital PCR applications.
 The generated droplets were homogeneous in shape and size.
 Superior droplet stability of the dSurf surfactant system was observed during the amplification process.
 A few droplets have dissipated during the experiments, but this can be neglected.
-The reproducibility of the experiments was also confirmed.
-Droplet generation with identical parameters leads to identical droplet size and quality.
-Summarily, dSurf can be employed as a surfactant composition for digital droplet-based assays, and therefore, for digital PCR assay.

 References